too-old-to-code/component-lib-example/src/pages/test.md

 ---
 templateKey: test-page
-title: This is the new test page
+title: This is the new test page the most remarkable thing is that this works
 image: /img/3.jpg
 heading: A heading goes here
 subheading: And this will be the subheading